-The following courses do not apply toward an English major or minor.
+The following courses do not apply toward an English major.

 ENGL 276 TEACHING ENGLISH AS A FOREIGN LANGUAGE 2 Specialized approaches and materials useful for teaching oral and written English to speakers of other languages.
 Prerequisite: ENGL 101, 102 or ENGL 121, 122, or ENGL 131, 132, or ENGL 141, 142.
+Does not apply toward an English minor.
 ENGL 374 LITERATURE IN THE ELEMENTARY SCHOOL 3 The philosophy of the selection and study of literature on the elementary school level, emphasizing appropriate content, good style and suitability for various age groups.
 Extensive reading and sharing of children's literature are required.
 Credit will not be allowed for both ENGL 374 and LIBR 374.
+Applies toward an English minor.